ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 In addition to capacity planning, complete the following to ensure that your storage configuration meets your performance and availability requirements:

 * Storage performance depends on various factors.
 This action includes RAID configuration and disk striping, network configuration, block size, IOPS configuration (input/output operations per second) for network-attached storage.
-Also, VM hardware configuration and method of storage attachment, clustering and replication methods, and use of storage policies such as encryption, deduplication, and compression.
+Also, VM hardware configuration and methods of storage attachment, clustering and replication methods, and use of storage policies such as encryption, deduplication, and compression.
 Plan time to test and adjust your configuration to meet your storage performance needs.
 * Review your vSAN storage policy:
    * RAID 1 provides better performance and smaller windows of susceptibility to sequential failure, such as shorter rebuild time, than RAID 5.
 However, RAID 5 has less storage overload.
    * RAID 6 provides protection against dual failures, but requires a minimum of six hosts compared to four hosts for RAID 5.